gangweiX/ACVNet/README.md

 # ACVNet
-This is the implementation of the paper: **Attention Concatenation Volume for Accurate and Efficient Stereo Matching**, CVPR 2022, Gangwei Xu, Junda Cheng, Peng Guo, Xin Yang
+This is the implementation of the paper: **ACVNet: Attention Concatenation Volume for Accurate and Efficient Stereo Matching**, CVPR 2022, Gangwei Xu, Junda Cheng, Peng Guo, Xin Yang
 [\[Arxiv\]](https://arxiv.org/pdf/2203.02146.pdf)

 ## Introduction